yochaigal/newschoolrevolution/_posts/2020-02-15-build-your-world.md

 ---
 <p style="text-align: center; font-size:1.5em;">Introduction </p>
 In this post, I'm going to describe exactly how I create an original, collaborative setting in under 45 minutes.
-If you're not very interested in the _why_, simply click [here](#the-veil-of-ignorance) and get started!
+If you're not very interested in the _why_, simply click [here](#tools-of-the-trade) and get started!

 ---
-#### Why Make a World Together?
+#### Why Build a World Together?

 A lot of folks start their GMing career by running modules or published adventures for more traditional systems (like D&D 3.5/5e), where the setting was consistent and self-contained, and their authority was total.
 The suggestion that we might somehow share the imaginary load with our players might therefore seem downright crazy.
 But fear not!
 As the GM, you will still be the final judge on what gets into the game setting, and what doesn't.
 And more importantly, you get to let the players _do your job for you_; your mental bandwidth is thus freed up a bit.
 It will improve your improvisational skills, and might even find yourself _amazed_ at what your players come up with.